Terms of Business

 *IMPORTANT NOTE: We will not pay you compensation in the following circumstances:

-• where we make a significant change or cancel your arrangements more than 110 days before departure;
+b. where We make a significant change or cancel your arrangements more than 110 days before departure;

-• where we make a significant change and you accept those changed arrangements or you accept an offer of alternative travel arrangements;
+c. where We make a significant change and you accept those changed arrangements or you accept an offer of alternative travel arrangements;

-• where we have to cancel your arrangements as a result of your failure to make full payment on time;
+d. where We have to cancel your arrangements as a result of your failure to make full payment on time;

-• where the change or cancellation by us arises out of alterations to the confirmed booking requested by you;
+e. where the change or cancellation by Us arises out of alterations to the confirmed booking requested by you;

-• where we are forced to cancel or change your arrangements due to unavoidable and extraordinary circumstances (see clause 7).
+f. where We are forced to cancel or change your arrangements due to unavoidable and extraordinary circumstances (see clause 7).

-Except where otherwise expressly stated in these Package Booking Terms we will not be liable or pay you compensation if our contractual obligations to you are affected by “Unavoidable & Extraordinary Circumstances”.
-For the purposes of these Package Booking Terms, Unavoidable & Extraordinary Circumstances means any event beyond our or our supplier’s control, the consequences of which could not have been avoided even if all reasonable measures had been taken.
-Examples include warfare and acts of terrorism (and threat thereof), civil strife, significant risks to human health such as the outbreak of serious disease at the travel destination or natural disasters such as floods, earthquakes or weather conditions which make it impossible to travel safely to the travel destination or remain at the travel destination, the act of any government or other national or local authority including port or river authorities, industrial dispute, labour strikes, lock closure, natural or nuclear disaster, fire, chemical or biological disaster, unavoidable technical problems with transport and all similar events outside our or the supplier(s) concerneds control.
+Except where otherwise expressly stated in these Package Booking Terms We will not be liable or pay you compensation if Our contractual obligations to you are affected by “Unavoidable & Extraordinary Circumstances”.
+For the purposes of these Package Booking Terms, Unavoidable & Extraordinary Circumstances means any event beyond Our or Our supplier’s control, the consequences of which could not have been avoided even if all reasonable measures had been taken.
+Examples include warfare and acts of terrorism (and threat thereof), civil strife, significant risks to human health such as the outbreak of serious disease at the travel destination or natural disasters such as floods, earthquakes or weather conditions which make it impossible to travel safely to the travel destination or remain at the travel destination, the act of any government or other national or local authority including port or river authorities, industrial dispute, labour strikes, lock closure, natural or nuclear disaster, fire, chemical or biological disaster, unavoidable technical problems with transport and all similar events outside Our or the supplier(s) concerns control.

 8. Our Responsibilities